WalterLaw2025/WalterLaw2025.github.io/README.md

 # About Me
 ## Interests I Have
 * Anime
-     * Anime I currently watch
+     * Anime I Currently Watch
   1. One Piece
   2. Solo Leveling
   3. Fire Force *(Rewatching to prepare for the new season.)*
 * Video Games
-     * Systems I play on
+     * Systems I Play On
   1. PS5
   2. XBox One
   3. Nintendo Switch